JoelPub/BritishLions/README.md

 ### Run the app for Android ###

 1. Have an Android emulator running (quickest way to get started), or a device connected
+2. You will need a file transfer software such as https://www.android.com/filetransfer/ install on your machine in order to emulate on your device
 3.
 ```
 #!terminal